SausageMuffins/Mind-Palace/Notes/Computer Engineering/Synchronization Problems in Computer Systems.md

 date: 07-06-2023
 type:
  Note
- Incomplete
+ Complete
 summary: The potential (sync) issues a computer system can face and the solutions to resolve them.
-Producer-Consumer problem, race conditions, critical section problems
+Producer-Consumer problem, race conditions, critical section problems.
+Solved by software and hardware solutions (peterson's solution and hardware locks) as well as semaphores to reduce busy waiting.
 ---

 ## Parallel vs Concurrency